England: Law

-Administratively, London is divided between 33 local government districts: the 32 London boroughs and the City of London.
-The 32 London boroughs form the ceremonial county of Greater London, with the City of London being a separate ceremonial county.

 Geography

 Landscape and rivers

 The Malvern Hills located in the English counties of Worcestershire and Herefordshire.
 The hills have been designated by the Countryside Agency as an Area of Outstanding Natural Beauty.

 Geographically, England includes the central and southern two-thirds of the island of Great Britain, plus such offshore islands as the Isle of Wight and the Isles of Scilly.
 It is bordered by two other countries of the United Kingdom: to the north by Scotland and to the west by Wales.

 England is closer than any other part of mainland Britain to the European continent.
 It is separated from France (Hauts-de-France) by a 21 mi sea gap, though the two countries are connected by the Channel Tunnel near Folkestone.
 England also has shores on the Irish Sea, North Sea and Atlantic Ocean.

-The ports of London, Liverpool, and Newcastle lie on the tidal rivers Thames, Mersey and Tyne respectively.
+The ports of London, Liverpool, and Newcastle lie on the tidal rivers Thames, Mersey and Tyne, respectively.
 At 220 mi, the Severn is the longest river flowing through England.
 It empties into the Bristol Channel and is notable for its Severn Bore (a tidal bore), which can reach 2 m in height.
 However, the longest river entirely in England is the Thames, which is 215 mi in length.
 There are many lakes in England; the largest is Windermere, within the aptly named Lake District.

 Most of England's landscape consists of low hills and plains, with upland and mountainous terrain in the north and west of the country.
 The northern uplands include the Pennines, a chain of uplands dividing east and west, the Lake District mountains in Cumbria, and the Cheviot Hills, straddling the border between England and Scotland.
 The highest point in England, at 978 m, is Scafell Pike in the Lake District.
 The Shropshire Hills are near Wales while Dartmoor and Exmoor are two upland areas in the south-west of the country.
 The approximate dividing line between terrain types is often indicated by the Tees–Exe line.